idelchi/godyl/docs/index.md

 {% endraw %}

-For a sample, see [tools.yml](https://github.com/idelchi/godyl/blob/main/tools.yml) or run `godyl dump tools > tools.yml` to inspect the default configuration.
+For a sample, see [tools.yml](https://github.com/idelchi/godyl/blob/main/tools.yml) or run `godyl dump tools -e > tools.yml` to inspect the default configuration.